cheerful/freckle-apidocs/content/imports.md

 POST /imports/
 ~~~

-### Important note acout setting Content-Type
+### An Important Note about Uploading Files
-You **must** set your `Content-Type` header to: `application/x-ww-form-urlencoded` in order to create an import.
-Otherwise, we cannot process the uploaded file and a `400 Bad Request` error will be returned.
+In order to create an import, you must send the request parameters as traditional HTTP key/value pairs and set the `Content-Type` header to `application/x-ww-form-urlencoded`.
+For more details, please review the API Basics section on [Uploading Files](/#uploading-files)

 ### Input